rydmike/flex_color_scheme/README.md

 }

 class _DemoAppState extends State<DemoApp> {
-  ThemeMode themeMode; // Select if we use the dark or light theme.
+  ThemeMode themeMode; // Used to select if we use the dark or light theme.
   @override
   void initState() {
     themeMode = ThemeMode.light;